waku-org/docs.waku.org/docs/getting-started/index.md

 Waku, the standard of Web3 communication, is a family of protocols that offer secure, private, and peer-to-peer communication in a decentralized environment.
 It is designed to operate in resource-limited environments but can also be used as a node or desktop application.

 Waku protocols ensure that users communication remains censorship-resistant and privacy-preserving, giving them complete control over their data.
-By incorporating Waku into your dApp, you can add decentralized communication features to your application without compromising security or privacy.
+By integrating Waku into your dApp, you can add decentralized communication features to your application without compromising security or privacy.

 ## Motivation and Goals